lij110397/jiaoll-notion-nextjs-blogs/README.md

 - Vercel as deployment platform
 ## Others
 - Auto coding tool - Github Copilot used in the development.
+## Useful Resources, tools, packages
-## Thanks to the authors of these resources.
-There are really helpful to make my simply blog system possible.
+**Thanks to the authors of these resources.
+There are really helpful to make my simple blog system possible.**
 ### Notion + Next.js
 Using Notion as a CMS shares common process:
 1. Create a new Notion Integration and a blog system database(add the integration in its share)